matteopicciolini/JTracer/README.md

 ## Overview

-The main purpose of this library is to generate photorealistic images from input files that describe a specific scene.
+The primary objective of this library is to generate photorealistic images from input files that describe a specific scene.
-The scene consists of geometric shapes (please refer to the list of available shapes), each defined by its coordinates and material.
+The scene comprises geometric shapes (please refer to the list of available shapes), each defined by its coordinates and material.
-Our code allows you to choose between diffusive, emissive, or reflective materials.
+Our code allows you to select between diffusive or reflective materials.
-The code incorporates different backward ray tracing algorithms to simulate the propagation of light rays.
+The code incorporates various backward ray tracing algorithms to simulate the propagation of light rays.
 A camera (perspective or orthogonal), representing the observer, will view the world through a two-dimensional screen positioned in front of it.
 The camera is defined by its position, distance from the screen, and aspect ratio.

 ## Prerequisites
 For this project, we are using [version 18.0.2][corretto] of `Amazon Corretto`, an `OpenJDK` distribution provided by `Amazon Web Services`.